ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

+That works! 😄 I promise that's it.
 I know what you're thinking! **That's the point**.
 None of this is necessary.
 You can make everything simpler by avoiding effects and doing side-effects inside event handlers:

 ```ts:counter.svelte.ts {2,9-13}
 export class Counter {